BenJacquet/Keiken/piscine/week5/d02/agile/README.md

 <b>Task 10</b>: Implement user authentication and authorization, to ensure that users only have access to the appropriate features and data

-Responsible roles: Developers, Security Team Member
+Responsible roles: Front End Developer, Service Developer, Security Team Member

 ## Try to fill all the elements of one of these task?
 What will compose this task?
 Will it have subtasks?